V-Mayya/V-Mayya/README.md

 - **Others**:
     - STATA: **Discrete choice modelling** (random coefficients/mixed & conditional logit models using MLE), based on the paper "Emissions Trading, Electricity Restructuring, and Investment in Pollution Abatement" by M. Fowlie
-    - STATA: Statistical and Econometric Analysis of the determinants of **dealer profits** & variables that influence **earnings** (using multiple regression analysis and considering heteroskedasticity, multicollinearity, specification bias and more)
+    - STATA: Statistical and Econometric Analysis of the determinants of **dealer profits** (using multiple regression analysis and considering heteroskedasticity, multicollinearity, specification bias and more)
     - HTML, CSS: Responsive web design projects
     - Swift & Xcode: The Sciences - IOS **educational app** (currently not maintained)